-Berlin
+Berlin Deposit

 The Berlin deposit is a geologically rare combination of elements, principally uranium, vanadium, nickel and rare earth elements ("REE") in a layer of phosphate-bearing limestone that transitions to sandstone in a layered sedimentary sequence in Caldas Province of central Colombia.
 The deposit is located 12km from a hydroelectric dam and infrastructure is good, providing access both to the Caribbean and Pacific coasts.
-Expensive bench-scale metallurgical tests showed that, despite the multi-commodity nature of the deposit, leaching on the mineral-bearing rock with an acidic solution of ferric sulphate extracted the commodities into solution efficiently.
-Most of the high capex on the project related to separating the various commodities from the solution in which they were dissolved.
+Extensive bench-scale metallurgical tests showed that, despite the multi-commodity nature of the deposit, leaching of the mineral-bearing rock with an acidic ferric sulphate solution extracted the commodities into solution efficiently.
+Most of the high capex on the project related to separating the various commodities from the solution in which they were dissolved to form the pregnant liquor solution ("PLS").

-The PEA modelled 35% of revenue coming from uranium, 31% from phosphate, 15% from nickel, 9% from vanadium, 7% from REE (of the 17 REE's only revenue from the higher-grade yttrium and neodymium were considered in the economic analysis although all REEs were recovered to the pregnant liquor solution) and 3% from molybdenum and zinc.
+The PEA modelled 35% of revenue coming from uranium, 31% from phosphate, 15% from nickel, 9% from vanadium, 7% from REE (of the 17 REE's only revenue from the higher-grade yttrium and neodymium were considered in the economic analysis although all REEs were recovered to the PLS) and 3% from molybdenum and zinc.
 The economic model included a mill throughput of 0.5 million tonnes per annum over a 16-year mine-life.
 Revenue was estimated at US\$ 2.8 billion and opex at US\$1.4 billion, generating free cashflow of US\$1.4 billion.
 However, the capex was high at US\$441 million, resulting in an after-tax NPV at a 7.5% discount rate of US\$198 million and an IRR of 17%.

 Recent advances in membrane technology provide a promising means of reducing both capex and opex at Berlin; positive results of test work could be transformational to the project.
-Membrane technology is based on the concept that every molecule has a specific size.
-By designing membrane screens of various sizes, molecules can be segregated and collected in a fashion which is both economic and significantly more environmentally benign that using chemicals.
+Membrane technology is based on the concept that every molecule has a specific diameter.
+By designing membrane screens that have apertures of various sizes, molecules can potentially be segregated and collected at lower cost.
 Although this technology is not yet proven for Berlin, positive results from test work could dramatically improve the project's economics.
+The Company's aim is to reduce both the opex and capex to the extent that the aftertax IRR exceeds 20% as compared to the 17% IRR reported in the PEA.